 Additionally, if you are experiencing any COVID-related symptoms, or are otherwise feeling unwell, do not attend in-person classes and contact your health care provider and/or student health immediately.
-COVID symptoms include: fever greater than 100.4 or chills; cough, shortness of breath or difficulty breathing; fatigue; unexplained muscle or body aches; headache; new loss of taste or smell; sore throat; congestion or runny nose; nausea or vomiting; diarrhea.
+Symptoms may appear 2-14 days after exposure to the virus.
+Anyone can have mild to severe symptoms.
+Possible symptoms include: Fever or chills, Cough, Shortness of breath or difficulty breathing, Fatigue, Muscle or body aches, Headache, New loss of taste or smell, Sore throat, Congestion or runny nose, Nausea or vomiting, Diarrhea (list does not include all possible symptoms).
+Symptoms may change with new COVID-19 variants and can vary depending on vaccination status.

 Please consult MU COVID-19 Information for further guidelines.
-This statement will be updated as information changes.
-Last updated August 9, 2022.